fiberseq/fiberseq.github.io/src/quick-start.md

 ### Validate your Fiber-seq BAM file

-We have a quick validation tool which can test your BAM file for the desigered Fiber-seq features.
+We have a quick validation tool which can test your BAM file for the desired Fiber-seq features.
 At this point you should have m6A and nucleosome calls.

 ```bash
 ft validate output.fiberseq.bam